Zig by Example: Assignment

 const c: bool = true;

 Here, we assign the value false to the bool variable v.
-Variables are mutable, so the value of v can be re-assigned.
+Variables are mutable, so the value of v can change.

 var v: bool = false;